 Diodes (DIOD) Gains As Market Dips: What You Should Know

-Heading into today, shares of the semiconductor components maker had gained 0.36% over the past month, lagging the Computer and Technology sector's gain of 2.19% and the S&P 500's gain of 4.82% in that time.
+Heading into today, shares of the semiconductor components maker had lost 4.4% over the past month, lagging the Computer and Technology sector's loss of 1% and the S&P 500's gain of 3.67% in that time.

-Investors will be hoping for strength from Diodes as it approaches its next earnings release.
-The company is expected to report EPS of $1.45, up 95.95% from the prior-year quarter.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $476.2 million, up 35.91% from the year-ago period.
+Diodes will be looking to display strength as it nears its next earnings release.
+On that day, Diodes is projected to report earnings of $1.45 per share, which would represent year-over-year growth of 95.95%.
+Meanwhile, our latest consensus estimate is calling for revenue of $476.2 million, up 35.91% from the prior-year quarter.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $5.06 per share and revenue of $1.8 billion, which would represent changes of +115.32% and +46.53%, respectively, from the prior year.

-Investors should also note any recent changes to analyst estimates for Diodes.
-Recent revisions tend to reflect the latest near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Any recent changes to analyst estimates for Diodes should also be noted by investors.
+These revisions help to show the ever-changing nature of near-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Within the past 30 days, our consensus EPS projection remained stagnant.
-Diodes is currently a Zacks Rank #1 (Strong Buy).
+Over the past month, the Zacks Consensus EPS estimate remained stagnant.
+Diodes currently has a Zacks Rank of #2 (Buy).

-Valuation is also important, so investors should note that Diodes has a Forward P/E ratio of 21.53 right now.
-This valuation marks a discount compared to its industry's average Forward P/E of 25.37.
+Digging into valuation, Diodes currently has a Forward P/E ratio of 17.79.
+Its industry sports an average Forward P/E of 22.76, so we one might conclude that Diodes is trading at a discount comparatively.

 The Electronics - Semiconductors industry is part of the Computer and Technology sector.
-This industry currently has a Zacks Industry Rank of 60, which puts it in the top 24% of all 250+ industries.
+This group has a Zacks Industry Rank of 85, putting it in the top 34% of all 250+ industries.

 Infrastructure Stock Boom to Sweep America